jranke/mkin/README.md

 ## News

-Yes, there is a ChangeLog, for the latest [CRAN release](https://cran.r-project.org/package=mkin/news.html) and one for the [github master branch](https://github.com/jranke/mkin/blob/master/NEWS.md).
+There is a ChangeLog, for the latest [CRAN release](https://cran.r-project.org/package=mkin/news.html) and one for the [github master branch](https://github.com/jranke/mkin/blob/master/NEWS.md).

 ## Credits and historical remarks